yulondawyatt/unit-fundamentals/understanding-code-challenges/lesson-notes/readme.md

 Now, set up the test to test the function.

 You will need to call the function with the appropriate arguments.
-Start by testing `2 + 2`, which should equal 4.
+Start by testing `2 + 2`, which should equal `4`.

-The actual value will be what the `sumTwo` function returns.
+The actual value will be what the `sumTwo` function returns when `2` and `2` is inputted.

-The `expected` value will be what you determined to be the correct result from inputting 2 and 2 as arguments.
+The `expected` value will be what you determined to be the correct result from inputting `2` and `2` as arguments.

 Then use the `expect` and `toBe` functions to compare the `actual` value with the `expected value.`